GehDoc/vscode-textile-preview/README.md

 This extension is entirely based on the Markdown preview provided by Visual Studio Code, and tries to offer the same functionalities :
 * you can view Textile source and its HTML preview side by side, with synchronised scrolling;
 * you can include images, from local or network, with manageable security of the preview's content;
-* you can click on links, in the source view and in the HTML preview;
+* you can click on links, in the source view and in the HTML preview.
+Internal and external links to a paragraph header of a textile file are supported (slugify);
 * the HTML preview supports VSCode light and dark themes;
 * the extension is translated into the 9 VScode core languages;